Activated carbon: Extruded activated carbon (EAC)

 Extruded activated carbon (EAC) combines powdered activated carbon with a binder, which are fused together and extruded into a cylindrical shaped activated carbon block with diameters from 0.8 to 130 mm.
 These are mainly used for gas phase applications because of their low pressure drop, high mechanical strength and low dust content.
 Also sold as CTO filter (Chlorine, Taste, Odor).

 Bead activated carbon (BAC)

-Bead activated carbon (BAC) is made from petroleum pitch and supplied in diameters from approximately 0.35 to 0.80 mm.
+Bead activated carbon (BAC) is manufactured from carbonizing petroleum pitch and then activating it into uniform spheres in diameters from approximately 0.35 to 0.80 mm.
+BAC typically exhibits a surface area in the range of 800–1 200 m2/g, comparable to or exceeding many granular carbons, enhancing its capacity for dissolved organics.
 Similar to EAC, it is also noted for its low pressure drop, high mechanical strength and low dust content, but with a smaller grain size.
 Its spherical shape makes it preferred for fluidized bed applications such as water filtration.

 Impregnated carbon

 Porous carbons containing several types of inorganic impregnate such as iodine and silver.
 Cations such as aluminium, manganese, zinc, iron, lithium, and calcium have also been prepared for specific application in air pollution control especially in museums and galleries.
 Due to its antimicrobial and antiseptic properties, silver loaded activated carbon is used as an adsorbent for purification of domestic water.
 Drinking water can be obtained from natural water by treating the natural water with a mixture of activated carbon and aluminium hydroxide (Al(OH)3), a flocculating agent.
 Impregnated carbons are also used for the adsorption of hydrogen sulfide (H2S) and thiols.
 Adsorption rates for H2S as high as 50% by weight have been reported.